AKVitola/pineapple-exercise/readme.md

 - icon fonts

 **What would I have done differently:** used MVC pattern from the start for a cleaner code structure.
+**What I would like to fix:** the routs so they don't show the file extension at the end.

 ## Setting up project